I'll Never Love Again: Chart performance

+On year-end charts, "I'll Never Love Again" placed at number 42 on Hungary's Single Top 40 chart in 2018, and, in 2019, appeared on the year-end charts in France, Hungary, Portugal, and on Billboards US Digital Song Sales chart.
+The song also received additional certifications in several countries, including Gold in Austria, Denmark, and Norway, Platinum in Italy, New Zealand, and Portugal, 3× Platinum in Poland, and Diamond in Brazil.

 Cover versions

 In October 2018, Filipino singer and Broadway actress Lea Salonga performed the song live during her 40th Anniversary Concert.
 In April 2019, Molly Hocking released a cover of the song after winning the eighth series of The Voice UK.
 This acted as her winner's single.

 Credits and personnel

 Credits adapted from the liner notes of the A Star Is Born soundtrack album.